Knowledge Base

 Yes, but it's not ideal.
 Orphan pages can be indexed via external links or sitemaps, but they typically rank lower due to the lack of internal links indicating their importance.

-How do I Delete Orphan Pages?
+How do I delete orphan pages?

 Use crawling tools to identify orphan pages and review the content relevance.
 You can either remove it via CMS or use 301 redirects to the relevant page.